Nick Tepesch: Minnesota Twins

-On January 11, 2017, Tepesch signed a minor league deal with the Minnesota Twins.
-He was released on June 7, and re-signed on June 13.
+On January 11, 2017, Tepesch signed a minor league contract with the Minnesota Twins.
+He was assigned to the Triple-A Rochester Red Wings begin the season.
+On April 24, the Twins selected Tepesch's contract, adding him to their active roster.
+He started Minnesota's May 6 game against the Boston Red Sox, allowing 7 runs (1 earned) on 5 hits across 1 2/3 innings.
+Tepesch was released by Minnesota on June 7.
+On June 13, Tepesch re-signed with the Twins organization on a minor league contract.

 Toronto Blue Jays

 On July 23, 2017, Tepesch was traded to the Toronto Blue Jays for cash considerations.
 He was called up from the Triple-A Buffalo Bisons on August 9 for a start against the New York Yankees where he took the loss.
-He was designated for assignment on September 2.
-Tepesch elected free agency on October 6, 2017.
-He signed a minor league contract with the Blue Jays on March 3, 2018, and was invited to spring training.
+Tepesch was designated for assignment on September 2.
+He cleared waivers and was sent outright to Triple-A Buffalo Bisons on September 9.
+Tepesch elected free agency on October 6.

+Tepesch re-signed with Toronto on a minor league contract on March 3, 2018, and was invited to spring training.
+In 10 games (8 starts) for Triple-A Buffalo, he struggled to a 1-6 record and 7.90 ERA with 20 strikeouts across 41 innings pitched.

 Detroit Tigers

 On August 8, 2018, Tepesch was traded to the Detroit Tigers in exchange for cash considerations, and assigned to the Double-A Erie SeaWolves.
 Tepesch appeared in just 8 games for the SeaWolves before he was released on August 27.